FinchMF/Computational-Music-Box/README.md

 The result of this project is the ability to IMPORT composer bots that produces 3 minute piano composers.
 Both the audio and sheet music is provided.

 Further updates in the bots and organization will take place.
-The end goal is to develop a python package that can be downloaded to generate midi files directly to your computer.
+The end goal is to develop a python package that can be installed to generate midi files directly to your computer.